SaidARSLAN/finance-app/README.md

-# FinanceTracker Pro
+# finance-app Pro

-FinanceTracker Pro is an advanced financial management tool designed to help users track their personal finance wallets, integrate with banks for real-time transaction updates, follow stock markets, and leverage artificial intelligence (AI) to provide deep insights and financial forecasting.
+finance-app Pro is an advanced financial management tool designed to help users track their personal finance wallets, integrate with banks for real-time transaction updates, follow stock markets, and leverage artificial intelligence (AI) to provide deep insights and financial forecasting.

 ## Table of Contents